russellromney/brain-plasma/README.md

-# dash-brain
+# brain-plasma
 Sharing data between callbacks, on Apache Plasma.
 Built for Dash, useful anywhere.

 ---

-`pybrain` is a high-level wrapper for the Apache Plasma PlasmaClient API with an added object naming, reference, and changing system.
+`brain-plasma` is a high-level wrapper for the Apache Plasma PlasmaClient API with an added object naming, reference, and changing system.

+### Key Features

+1. Create and reference named shared-memory Python objects
+2. Change the value of those shared-memory Python objects
+3. Thread-safe: it doesn't matter if the processes or threads sharing the `Brain` object share memory or not; the namespace is also stored in Plasma and checked each time any object is referenced.
+4. Store large objects, especially Pandas and NumPy objects, in the backend
+5. Access those objects very quickly - faster than Parquet.
+Pulling ~10,000,000 row Pandas object takes about .45 seconds, storing it takes about 1 second.
+Instantaneous for most objects of reasonable size, including Pandas up to ~200,000 rows.

+**Current Drawbacks**

+4. (3.) above slows the `Brain` down, minutely...but it makes it safe for programs that don't share memory.
+This only becomes a problem if there are thousands of variables that need to be parsed each time, but even then it's still a small fraction of a second.
+6. Limited to Arrow-serializable objects.

 ### Basic Usage